 Draw half an angel along the folded edge, i.e., with the head and body along the fold and the wings / arms / legs / robe going out towards the other edge.
 Make sure your angel has at least one, and preferably 2 points touching along the outer edge as these will ensure it is attached to the next one.
 Cut out your angel and unfold and you should have two sets of four angels.

-Make lots of these and tape them together to create your Angel Bunting.
+Make a few sets of angels and tape them all together to create your bunting.

-You might like to listen to some of the Christmas Bible story about angels while you’re making them.
+- Listen to some of the Christmas Bible story about angels while you are making them.

-We also have made these and sent them to friends as a symbol of our prayers for angels to guard and support them in a difficult time.
+- Instead of bunting, send one in the post to a friend as a symbol of your prayers for angels to guard and support them in a difficult time.